 Funding may be available to help you.
 The Careers Advice Service, Local Councils, Regional Development Agencies, Job Centre, Skills Funding Agency, Local Business Link can all provide advice on what is currently available.

-Funding is often restricted to the type of training or your own personal circumstances so in the first instance this link will assist you with your search:
+Funding is often restricted to the type of training or your own personal circumstances.

 Spreading the cost: